Rackhamn/iot_arch_project1/README.md

 ### Update:
-_We are going to have to change our original architecture idea slightly._
+_We are going to have to change our original architecture idea slightly._ :thinking:
 _Instead of having an active RF reader in every room that communicates with the RFID tags, we are going to have a RFID reader module that a person can use to scan all the tags in a room._
 _Each read will be sent through our mesh network that in turn speaks to the server._